 Source Attribution/Human Remains/Isotope Ratio

-- Gabe Bowen (University Utah), Distribution of Human Hair Stable Isotope Values for Origin and Travel Assignment
+- Gabe Bowen (University of Utah), Distribution of Human Hair Stable Isotope Values for Origin and Travel Assignment

 - Lauryn DeGreeff (Florida International University), HS-SPME-GC-MS Analysis for Geographic Sourcing of Marijuana